MikeXander/Dolphin-Lua-Core/Readme.md

-function SetMainStickX(X, ControllerID) end function SetMainStickY(Y, ControllerID) end
+function SetMainStickX(X, ControllerID) end function SetMainStickY(Y, ControllerID) end function SetCStickX(X, ControllerID) end function SetCStickY(Y, ControllerID) end
--- these set the X/Y coordinate for the main control stick -- For wiimotes, this sets the nunchuk stick
+-- these set the X/Y coordinate for the left and right control sticks respectively -- Works for GCC, nunchuk, and classic controllers
 -- returns: nil
--- X, Y: integers from 0 to 255 (inclusive)
+-- X, Y: integers clamped to their respective ranges -- 0 to 255 for GCC (both) and nunchuk

-function SetCStickX(X, ControllerID) end function SetCStickY(Y, ControllerID) end
--- sets the X/Y coordinate for the secondary stick (C/R-Stick) -- returns: nil
+-- 0 to 63 for classic controller left stick
--- X, Y: integers from 0 to 255 (inclusive)
+-- 0 to 31 for classic controller right stick

+function GetMainStick(ControllerID) end
+function GetCStick(ControllerID) end
+-- returns: X, Y (or nil if controller doesn't have corresponding control stick)

 function SetIRBytes(ControllerID, bytes, ...) end